JULY 1 - BIRTHS

 In 1934, the first X-ray photograph of the whole body taken in a one-second exposure, using ordinary clinical conditions such as would exist at an average hospital, was made at Rochester, N.Y.
 The one-piece radiograph was made by Arthur W. Fuchs of the Eastman Kodak Company.
 A selective filter was used for the first time, and the film size was 32"x72".
 It was exhibited by the Chicago Roentgen Society at the Century of Progress Exhibition in Chicago, Illinois.*

-In 1913, the Lincoln Highway Association was formed in the U.S. to promote a coast-to-coast road to be known as the Lincoln Highway*.
-This idea was originated by Carl Fisher (who was responsible also for the Indianapolis Motor Speedway and the Miami Beach resort).
+In 1913, the Lincoln Highway Association was formed in the U.S. to promote a coast-to-coast road to be known as the Lincoln Highway, the idea of Carl Fisher.
+(He had created Indianapolis Motor Speedway and Miami Beach resort).
 He, and fellow industrialists Frank Seiberling and Henry Joy, envisioned an improved, hard-surfaced road stretching almost 3,400 miles from New York on the east coast to San Francisco on the west coast, by the shortest practical route.
 The Association encouraged private and corporate donations to help fund the road.
 The need for good roads led to the federal government building roads and the creation of numbered U.S. routes in the 1920s.
+An existing improved road in New Jeresey was the first named part of the Lincoln Highway on 13 Dec 1913.[References on the Web to 10 Sep 1913 as the opening date of the Lincoln Highway are obviously wrong.See Reference.] more

 In 1910, the first completely automatic bread baking plant in the U.S. was opened by the Ward Baking Company of Chicago, Illinois.* Neither the dough nor the bread was touched by human hand until it exited at the wrapping machine.
 With several plants, this was one of the largest baking companies at the beginning of the 20th century.
 A 1915 publication described their Bronx, N.Y. plant's operation: flour was winnowed to remove impurities, piped to huge tanks to be combined with water and other ingredients and allowed to stand for a time to "ripen."
 Next, the dough travelled to large mixers, was kneaded, allowed to rise in a huge trough, then mechanically split into loaf pans, conveyed slowly through an oven and wrapped.«